luizbgomide/EclipsePhase2e-ptbr/src/18/14-exsurgent-types.md

 - **Convert Matter:** 70 (touch), DV 1d10 per action turn, damage added to creeper’s DUR/DR
 - **Grapple:** 60 ([Grappling](../12/02-melee-combat.md#grappling)), requires superior success, victims are converted on next action, grappled targets get no defense
-- **Repulsion Wave:** No defense, 30 meter radius effect, kinetic armor applies, strange matter mass pushes all physical things back 1d10 meters, SOM Check or knockdown; repulsion effect may be maintained for 1d6 action turns, applying −60 to all attacks and halving damage, but there is a 10% chance each turn the strange matter begins converting normal matter around it, creating a DV 10d10 blast area effect
+- **Repulsion Wave:** No defense, 30 meter radius effect, kinetic armor applies, strange matter mass pushes all physical things back 1d10 meters, SOM Check or Knockdown; repulsion effect may be maintained for 1d6 action turns, applying −60 to all attacks and halving damage, but there is a 10% chance each turn the strange matter begins converting normal matter around it, creating a DV 10d10 Blast area effect

 ---

-- **Perceive:** 50, 60 hearing/vision
+- **Perceive:** 50, 60 Hearing/Vision
 - **Move:** Walker/Microlight (Slow 4/12)

 ---